 Are the Go Pass and Smart Pass (formerly the Eco Pass) transferable?
 Can I loan them to friends and family?

 The Go and Smart Passes (formerly Eco Passes) are non-transferable.

 These passes are valid only for the eligible university/hospital employee, student, or postdoc to whom they are issued.
 Transferring a Go Pass constitutes fare evasion, which is a violation of California Penal Code 640.

 Fraudulent use and transfer of the Go and/or Smart Pass is a serious violation of the program.
 Stanford affiliates who are caught transferring their Go and/or Smart Pass and individuals who accept a Go and/or Smart Pass that was not issued to them, will face confiscation and potential fines up to $400.
-In addition, those affiliated with Stanford will immediately forfeit Commute Club privileges and the privilege of receiving future passes and prizes through P&TS.
+In addition, those affiliated with Stanford will immediately forfeit Commute Club privileges and the privilege of receiving future passes and prizes through Stanford Transportation.